johanv/blog.johanv.org/posts/why-linux-for-real.rst

 less ads.
 And they are easy to update.
 Did you ever use Java or Flash on Windows 7?
 Then you know the pop-ups asking you to update.
 But updating doesn't work, because the installers don't ask for elevated permissions.
-If you hate this as much as I do, try Linux mint, and be delighted.
+If you hate this as much as I do, try Linux Mint, and be delighted.

 A system that's consistent and mature